Bunty was a teen comic grabbed from shelves in the local newsagents between 1958 and 2001.

 In 1969 the school leaving age was 15.
 Pupils were taught in classroom rows facing a teacher scratching lessons on blackboards before sending them off at the end of the day with homework.

-Qualifications before leaving were called CSE’s – Certificate In Secondary Education or ‘O’ levels.
+Qualifications before leaving were CSE’s – Certificate In Secondary Education or ‘O’ levels.
 Gaining skills for the workplace was important, something called technical education.

 Boys could learn woodwork and metalwork, skills for engineering and factories.